-Sustainability – The state achieved when all costs are internalized by the program.
-In other words, the program does not rely on outside sources to cover operation costs.
+Sustainability – The state achieved when all costs are internalized by the program; the program does not rely on outside sources to cover operation costs.
 It also can refer to the duration of a program or organization.

 Youth – The period between childhood and adulthood.
-Definitions of the specific age range that constitutes youth vary, but the United Nations defines youth as between 15 and 24 years of age.
-The term “young people” encompasses both youth and younger adolescents, ages 10 to 14.
+Definitions of the specific age range that constitutes youth vary, but the United Nations defines youth as between 15 - 24 years of age.

 Youth-Inclusive Financial Services – Range of financial products and services that are intentionally designed and/or adapted to meet the needs of specific youth market segments.